 Senators start talks on larger cybersecurity bill

-Senior Senate staff members working on the issue of cybersecurity and how to address it in law
+Senior Senate staff members are working on cybersecurity legislation.

 Senators are beginning talks on pushing cybersecurity legislation, hoping for a successful run this time.